 Community Service Today

 Organization placements include working in homeless shelters, hospitals and healthcare facilities, schools and government organizations.
 Whether students are helping the homeless, helping people who are living in nursing homes, or working with computer databases in New York State departments, they are providing valuable service to the Capital Region.
 Many organizations are short-staffed and under-funded.
 Students supplement work activities in a variety of settings.
 Student volunteers provide valuable help in an age of diminished funding in both the public and non-profit sectors.

-A student can earn up to six credits by completing 100 hours of volunteer service in courses RSSW-290 and RSSW-390; and they can earn an additional two credits by completing 60 hours in RSSW-291.
-All sophomores, juniors and seniors are eligible without regard to their majors.
-Second semester freshmen can take RSSW-291.
+A student can earn up to six credits by completing 100 hours of volunteer service in courses RSSW 290 and RSSW 390; they can earn an additional two credits by completing 60 hours in RSSW 291; and 1 credit by completing 35 hours in RSSW 190.
+All undergraduates are eligible without regard to their majors.

 CPSP experience helps students integrate classroom learning with future academic and career goals.
 CPSP staff are available to help students select appropriate placements.
 Each student is supervised, on-site and the field supervisors are encouraged to communicate regarding student progress directly to the CPSP Office.

 The CPSP staff are available to help students select an appropriate placement and to assist students to satisfactorily complete the course requirements. email@example.com